 Proposed Amendments to Part 25 (Educator Licensure)

-Miscellaneous.
-Other changes being proposed in Part 25 include:
+Other changes being proposed in Part 25 would:

 The proposed amendments were discussed with the State Educator Preparation and Licensure Board (SEPLB) at its meeting on March 4.
 The SEPLB recommended that the rulemaking be presented, as proposed, for consideration by the State Board of Education.